Does Mrs. White Pass the Biblical Tests of a Prophet?

 Did Christ return in September of 1845?
 Obviously not.

-Prediction #3: Whites to be Thrown in Prison in 1846
+Failure #3: Whites to be thrown in prison in 1846

 Mrs. Burdick again testifies of statements made by Ellen White in 1846:

-The people she told her vision to thought she was describing an imminent imprisonment that would occur on their trip to the east.
-That is obvious from the facts that 1) the people specifically asked them about the imprisonment when they got back, and 2) when they found out there was no imprisonment, they came out decidedly against her visions.
+Ellen's followers understood her to be describing an imminent imprisonment that would occur on their trip to the east.
+That is obvious from the facts that 1) the people specifically asked the Whites about the imprisonment when they got back, and 2) when they found out there was no imprisonment, they came out decidedly against her visions.
 This failed prophecy was enough to convince the people in the Maine churches she was a false prophet, and it should be enough to convince us today!

-We could stop right here and know that, according to Deut.
+We could stop here, knowing that according to Deut.
 18:22, we have nothing to fear from this prophet.
 She has proven to be wrong, thus indicating she does not speak for God.
 But let us be careful.
 The Bible warns us not to accept anything on the voice of just one eyewitness.
 Can Mrs. Burdick's story be corroborated in any way?
 The answer is, yes.
 Mrs. White made several statements about the imminent return of Christ in the 1840s and 1850s which corroborate Mrs. Burdick's statements.
-It does appear that in the early days of her career Mrs. White had a bad habit of predicting the return of Christ.
+It appears that in the early days of her career Mrs. White had a bad habit of predicting the return of Christ.
 Below is the supporting evidence from Sister White's own writings.

 In 1849, Mrs. White penned these terrifying words:

 "What we have seen and heard of the pestilence [of 1849], is but the beginning of what we shall see and hear.
-Soon the dead and dying will be all around us."
-(Present Truth, Sept.
-1849).
+Soon the dead and dying will be all around us."5

-The "pestilence" she was describing turned out to be a local cholera epidemic that struck American cities in 1849, resuulting in the death of hundreds.
+The "pestilence" was a cholera epidemic that struck nations throughout the world in 1849, resulting in the death of over 37,000 Americans.6 Because of improvements in sanitation, this outbreak of cholera was milder than the 1832 outbreak which killed over 100,000 Americans.
+Many Christians regarded both outbreaks as judgments from God.
 There have been many worse epidemics since then.
-This was not a sign of the imminent end of the world, nor was this the pestilence that was the "beginning of sorrows" predicted by Jesus (Matt.
+For example, the typhoid fever epidemic of 1861-65 killed 80,000 in the United States.7 The Spanish Flu of 1918 killed about 675,000 in the United States.8 The 1849 epidemic was not the "beginning of sorrows" or the last days as predicted by Jesus (Matt.
 24:7-8).
-Not long after this prophecy was penned the epidemic ended and the United States entered a period of peace and prosperity that lasted over a decade.
+Rather, it was a relatively minor epidemic in a long list of epidemics that have plagued the world since the fall of man.
+Not long after this prophecy was penned the epidemic subsided and the United States entered a period of peace and prosperity that lasted over a decade.
 She said "soon the dead and dying will be all around us."
 What does soon mean?
-It has been over 170 years!
-She said the dead would be around "us", indicating her belief it would happen within her lifetime.
+It has been over years!
+Furthermore, she said the dead would be around "us," indicating her belief it would happen within her lifetime.
 Another prophetic failure.

 In 1850, Sister White writes out what her angel told her:

 "My accompanying angel said, 'Time is almost finished.
-Get ready, get ready, get ready.' . . . now time is almost finished. . . and what we have been years learning, they will have to learn in a few months."
-(Early Writings, pp. 64-67)
+Get ready, get ready, get ready.' . . . now time is almost finished. . . and what we have been years learning, they will have to learn in a few months."9

 The context of this statement is undeniable.
-New converts will have to learn the doctrines in a "few months" because "now time is almost finished."
+New converts will have to learn SDA doctrines in a "few months" because "now time is almost finished."
 The reduction in learning time is not because new converts are smarter than the older ones, nor is it because the Adventists developed an accelerated learning course.
-No, the context clearly states the reason they will have to learn quickly: "time is almost finished."
+The context clearly states the reason they will have to learn quickly: "time is almost finished."

-What is a reasonable definition of the phrase "a few months"?
+What is a reasonable definition of the phrase "a few months?"
 Three?
 Five?
+Webster's Dictionary says a few is "amounting to only a small number."
 If your friend called you up and said, "I'll be coming out to visit in a few months," when would you expect him?
 Three or four months, perhaps six at the most?
-Well, as of the end of 2020 it has been about two thousand and thirity-six months since Mrs. White said only a "few months" remained!
-She was certainly saying there were not "years" or "decades" left, because she said that what earlier converts had learned in "years", recent converts would have to learn in "months."
+It has now been months since Mrs. White said only a "few months" remained!
+She was certainly saying there were not "years" or "decades" left, because she said the doctrines earlier converts had learned in "years," recent converts would have to learn in "months."

-Prediction #6: Some at 1856 Conference to see Jesus return
+Failure #6: Some at 1856 conference to see Jesus return

 "I was shown the company present at the Conference.
-Said the angel: 'Some food for worms, some subjects of the seven last plagues, some will be alive and remain upon the earth to be translated at the coming of Jesus.'"
-Testimonies, Vol. 1, p.
-131
+Said the angel: 'Some food for worms, some subjects of the seven last plagues, some will be alive and remain upon the earth to be translated at the coming of Jesus.'"10

 Everyone at this conference passed away generations ago.
 Not a single one was "alive" and "upon the earth to be translated at the coming of Jesus."
-After this prophecy utterly failed the church was in quandary as to what to do with this statement.
-It was finally decided to declare this to be a "conditional prophecy" even though there were no conditions stated or implied in the prophecy (unlike conditional Biblical prophecies which always had the conditions stated explicitly or implicitly in the passage--for a further discussion on conditional prophecy, click here).
+After this prophecy utterly failed the sect's leaders were in quandary as to what to do with this statement.
+They finally decided to declare this to be a "conditional prophecy" even though there were no conditions stated or implied in the prophecy!

-Mrs. White continued her unbroken string of failed predictions in 1864, when she wrote:
+Mrs. White continued her unbroken string of failed predictions in 1864:

 "The human family was presented before me, enfeebled.
 Every generation has been growing weaker, and disease of every form visits the human race....
 Satan's power upon the human family increases.
-If the Lord should not soon come and destroy his power, the earth would soon be depopulated."
-Testimony #8, p.94, in Spiritual Gifts III-IV
+If the Lord should not soon come and destroy his power, the earth would soon be depopulated."11

-Again we find the word "soon".
-In 1864 she said the earth would "soon" be depopulated.
+In 1864, Mrs. White said the earth would "soon" be depopulated.
 Did that happen soon after 1864?
-Well, by 1900 the earth's population had soared to 1.6 billion people.
-Today there are around 8 billion.
-By 2050 there may be 25 billion people on the planet.
+At that time there were approximately 1.29 billion people on earth.
+By 1900, the earth's population had soared to 1.65 billion people.12 Today there are around 8 billion.
+By 2050, there may be 25 billion people on the planet.
 Because of better nutrition, advances in medicine, and improved living conditions, each generation is living longer, healthier, stronger, and taller.
 Diseases which once ravaged mankind have been eliminated or rendered harmless by powerful medications.
 Sadly, all that Mrs. White could foresee in the future was darkness, disease, and death.
-Had she truly had divine foresight she would never have made this statement.
+Had she truly had divine foresight she would never have made this false prophecy.

-Prediction #8: Slavery to Revive in the South
+Failure #8: Slavery to revive in the South

 Here is another infamous prediction made by Mrs. White:

 "Slavery will again be revived in the Southern States; for the spirit of slavery still lives.
 Therefore it will not do for those who labor among the colored people to preach the truth as boldly and openly as they would be free to do in other places.
-Even Christ clothed His lessons in figures and parables to avoid the opposition of the Pharisees."
-(Spalding & Magan Collection, page 21 and 2 MR #153, page 300)
+Even Christ clothed His lessons in figures and parables to avoid the opposition of the Pharisees."13

-"I saw that the slave master will have to answer for the soul of his slave whom he has kept in ignorance...the master must endure the seven last plagues and then come up in the second resurrection and suffer the second, most awful death."
-(Early Writings, p.
-276)
+"I saw that the slave master will have to answer for the soul of his slave whom he has kept in ignorance...the master must endure the seven last plagues and then come up in the second resurrection and suffer the second, most awful death."14

 This "prophecy" was given in the context of the slavery then existing in the United States.
 The oldest slave masters in the United States died in the early 1900s, over 100 years ago.
-Even if Ellen White had another country in mind, the United Nations outlawed slavery on planet earth in 1948.
+Even if Ellen White had another country in mind, the United Nations banned slavery on planet earth in 1948.
 Mauritania was the last country to abolish slavery in its territory in 1981.
-Therefore, slavery is illegal in every country on earth since 1981.
-Even if Ellen White had Mauritania in mind, and not the United States, it is likely that few, if any, slave masters are still alive (the average life span in Mauritania is 64 years).
+Therefore, slavery is outlawed in every country on earth.

-In 1873, the editor of the Swedish edition of Advent Herald, Mr. C. Carlstedt, had become seriously ill with Typhoid fever.
+In 1873, the editor of the Swedish edition of Advent Herald, Mr. C. Carlstedt, became seriously ill with Typhoid fever.
 Mrs. White and others were called to his bedside to pray for Carlstedt.
 On their way home from the prayer meeting, Mrs. White remarked that the Lord was...

-"present with his restoring power, to raise Carlstedt, whose sickness was not unto death, but to the glory of the Son of God."
-(Charles Lee, Three Important Questions for Seventh-Day Adventists to Consider)
+"present with his restoring power, to raise Carlstedt, whose sickness was not unto death, but to the glory of the Son of God."15

 Charles Lee, who at that time was a Seventh-day Adventist minister, was at the prayer meeting and was a witness to Mrs. White's prediction.
 Sadly, Mrs. White was dead wrong.
-Carlstedt was dead within one week of her statement.
+Lee reported that Carlstedt was dead within one week of her statement.
 A horrific failed prediction.

-Mrs. White claimed she saw in vision from God the rappings of the Fox Sisters and others would increase:
+Mrs. White claimed she saw in a vision from God that the rappings of the Fox Sisters and others would increase:

-"I saw that soon it would be considered blasphemy to speak against the rapping, and that it would spread more and more, that Satan's power would increase and some of his devoted followers would have power to work miracles and even to bring down fire from heaven in the sight of men."
-Early Writings, p.
-59.
+"I saw that soon it would be considered blasphemy to speak against the rapping, and that it would spread more and more, that Satan's power would increase and some of his devoted followers would have power to work miracles and even to bring down fire from heaven in the sight of men."16

 This prophecy was a marked failure.
-Even though the Spiritualism movement increased in popularity for a short period during the mid-1800s, it eventually died down.
+Even though Spiritualism increased in popularity for a short period during the mid-1800s, it eventually died down.
 The movement was already on the decline prior to the Fox sisters' admission, in 1888, that the rapping was faked.
-After their deaths in the 1890s it continued to decline.
+After their deaths in the 1890s, it continued to decline.
 Today, if you were to ask almost anyone about "rapping" they would think you were talking about a form of music, not a form of communicating with the dead.
 Rapping has completely vanished from the public awareness.
-We have seen no evidence it was ever considered "blasphemy to speak against the rapping."
-The entire Spiritualist movement fizzled out in the 1920s after popular magician Harry Houdini exposed numerous popular mediums as fakes and frauds.
-For a more detailed discussion of Spiritualism, the Fox Sisters, and the modern New Age movement, CLICK HERE.
+There is no evidence it was ever considered "blasphemy to speak against the rapping."
+The Spiritualist movement fizzled out in the 1920s after popular magician Harry Houdini exposed numerous popular mediums as fakes and frauds.

 Did any of her predictions come true?